Courses

 Base Course modules (9/12 ECTS points; open to BA students only).

-• In the first semesters of the program, students must complete two base course modules.
-These modules explore various theatrical concepts, provide insight into methods and theories of theatre and dance studies, and develop and apply dramaturgical concepts.
-Each module consists of a 2 hour introductory lecture, a 2 hour introductory seminar, and a required tutorial.
-In the autumn semester, an academic paper must be submitted in the base course module.
-Registration in the Teaching System KSL must be made for all parts of the modules (lecture and introductory seminar, required tutorial, and practical exercise).
+• The two base course modules must be completed in the first semesters of the program.
+They serve to examine different concepts, provide insight into methods and theories of theater and dance studies, and help students acquire and apply basic dramaturgical concepts.
+Each module consists of a 2-hour introductory lecture, a 2-hour introductory seminar, and a compulsory tutorial.
+In the fall semester, students must attend an exercise on academic work in the basic course module (except in the 30-ECTS minor).
+Registration for all module components (lecture and introductory seminar, compulsory tutorial, and exercise) is required on KSL.

 MA practical exercise (3 ECTS points; open to MA students only).